RedHatInsights/compliance-backend/README.md

 This project does two main things:

-1. Serve as the API/GraphQL backend for the web UI [compliance-frontend](https://github.com/RedHatInsights/compliance-frontend) and for other consumers,
+1. Serve as the API backend for the web UI [compliance-frontend](https://github.com/RedHatInsights/compliance-frontend) and for other consumers,
 2. Connect to a Kafka message queue provided by the Insights Platform.